gavinksong/cs162-group/doc/project3.md

 ### Synchronization

+We decided to disallow removing files or directories for which there is an `inode` with an `open_cnt` larger than 0.
+Also, we decided to treat each thread as an opener of its current working directory.
+This prevents current working directories from being deleted.
+Furthermore, we decided to disallow removing directories that are not empty.

+### Rationale

+We added a `num_files` member to the `inode_disk` structure in order to provide an easy way to determine whether a directory was empty and safe to remove.

 # Additional Question
 1. One way to implement write behind is to have the timer interrupt write dirty blocks to disk every 30 seconds.
 Each block in the cache would have an associated lock, which the timer interrupt would acquire before writing the block to disk, to prevent user programs from overwriting the data part way through.